cesheridan/tabwins.vim/README.md

 ### Tabwins Menu

-_This menu shows how tabwins.vim **shields the developer from nuisances** listed earlier in this document, by making window structures persistent, and invokable from the Vim GUI._
+This menu shows how tabwins.vim _**shields developers from the nuisances**_ listed above, by _making complex window structures persistent, quick-building, and easily-invokable from the Vim GUI._

 Most of the  tab builders referenced here are defined in tabwins.vim, and several of these are available from the 'Tabwins' menu.